-Unless a fireplace is built into a media center, their main purpose isn’t to be the stand for a TV.
+A fireplace’s main purpose is not to be a TV stand.
 Because of this, avoid TVs that are too heavy or extend past the width of the fireplace.
 Smaller TVs will be better.

-Fireplace mantles aren’t all built equally.
-Build quality, material used, and fireplace design will all come into play regarding weight allowance.
+Fireplace mantels aren’t all built equally.
+Build quality, the material used, and the fireplace design will all come into play regarding weight allowance.

-If your fireplace is planted securely on the floor, it will likely be able to handle more weight than a fireplace that is mounted onto a living room wall.
+If your fireplace is secured to the floor, it will likely be able to handle more weight than one that is wall mounted.

-If you have any doubts about the weight of your TV on the fireplace mantle, just be safe and mount the TV separately above the electrical fireplace.
+If you have any doubts about how much weight an electric fireplace mantel can hold with a TV, just be safe and mount the TV separately above the electric fireplace.

-By now it should be quite obvious that you should avoid generic brands of electrical fireplaces no matter how good of a price you see.
+By now, it should be quite obvious that you should avoid generic brands of electric fireplaces no matter how good of a price you see.
 What about other brands?

-There are a selection of popular electrical fireplace brands you can choose from.
-Dimplex, Touchstone, Duraflame, and more.
-They each have their strengths and weaknesses and ways that they simulate the fire effects that make electric fireplaces so great.
+You can choose from a selection of popular electric fireplace brands: Dimplex, Touchstone, Duraflame, and more.
+They each have their strengths and weaknesses and how they simulate the fire effects that make electric fireplaces so great.
 Some of these fireplaces are essentially TV screens that play a video of a roaring fire.
-Some of the other fireplaces use mechanical spinning contraptions that aren’t very convincing.
-While some even use a water vapor system where lights are reflected off of the vapor for a 3D illusion.
+Other fireplaces use mechanical spinning contraptions that aren’t very convincing.
+Some fireplaces even use a water vapor system where lights reflect off the vapor for a 3D illusion.

-Just to begin, MagikFlame has the already mentioned Holoflame technology that sets it apart from all of the other electrical fireplace competitions.
-The trick to this technology is that moving holograms of 3D flames and flickering embers are shown over a real log set that is inside the firebox of MagikFlame fireplaces.
+To begin, MagikFlame has the already mentioned HoloFlame technology that sets it apart from all the other electric fireplace competition.
+The trick to this technology; moving holograms of 3D flames and flickering embers projected over a real log set that is inside the firebox of MagikFlame fireplaces.
 It’s not just one hologram pattern that the ultra-realistic visuals implement.
 Owners can change between the 30 flame effects that it can produce.

-Interestingly, you can read the MagikFlame Story and find out all about how this technology came from the creator’s experience doing visual computer effects for blockbuster hits in the film industry.
+Interestingly, you can read the MagikFlame Story and learn all about how this technology came from the creator’s experience doing visual computer effects for blockbuster hits in the film industry.

 What is a fireplace without the sound of the logs crackling as they burn?
-To further add to the experience, MagikFlame comes with many sounds to select between, including some calming nature sounds.
+To further add to the experience, MagikFlame comes with many sounds to select from, including some calming nature sounds.

 In the MagikFlame reviews, you can read about how many customers love the crackling log sounds and other features of MagikFlame fireplaces.

-The ability to warm a home is the ultimate goal of any good electrical fireplace.
-MagikFlame has this department covered with a 5,200 BTU heater that is built right inside of it.
+The ability to warm a home is the ultimate goal of any good electric fireplace.
+MagikFlame has this covered with a 5,200 BTU heater that is built right inside.

-You can understand how MagikFlame is built to get these heaters inside, as well as more about their wonderful craftsmanship.
+You can read how MagikFlame is built and more about their wonderful craftsmanship.

-A helpful MagikFlame Electric Fireplace Buying Guide is available for people who are definitely interested in learning a lot more.
+The helpful MagikFlame Electric Fireplace Buying Guide is available for people interested in learning more about electric fireplaces.

-This is highly dependent on how deep the fireplace is recessed into the wall.
-If it is completely recessed, of course nothing will be able to be placed on top.
+This is highly depends on how deep the fireplace is recessed into the wall.
+If it is completely recessed, nothing can be placed on top.
 If it is only partially recessed, you can probably get away with a few small, light items on top.

-Remember that if the recessed fireplace is mounted up off of the ground, little to nothing should be placed on top to keep from causing issues.
+Remember that if the recessed fireplace is mounted off the ground, little to nothing should be placed on top to keep from causing issues.